angela1C/Programming-and-Scripting-Project/README.md

       -- Iris Versicolour
       -- Iris Virginica

+The python `pandas` library is designed for working with tabular or heteogenous data, i.e. data that is in a tabular format containing an ordered collection of columns and each column can have a different value type.
+Python `pandas` is therefore ideal for exploring a dataset such as Iris which has 4 numerical columns and 1 string column.

 `pandas` has several functions for reading tabular data as a `DataFrame` object.
 `read_csv` loads delimited data from a file, URL or file-like object using a comma as the default delimiter.

-The Iris data set is located at the URL and it can be read in directly from this url.
-Alternatively it can be saved locally and read if from there.
+The Iris data set can be read in directly from the url or alternatively it can be saved locally and read in from there.
+I haved saved it into this project's repository for convenience.

 `pandas.read_csv` performs type inference because the column data types are not part of the data format.
-You do not need to specify the data format of each column.
+Therefore you do not need to specify the data format of each column.

+A `DataFrame` represents a rectangular table of data containing an ordered collection of columns and each column can have a different value type.
+A `DataFrame` has both a row and a column index.
+When the data is imported into python using `pandas.read_csv` function, an index is added to the DataFrame by default.
+This is a range of numbers from 0 to 150 with the last observation being at index 149.

 In `terminal` I can look at the csv file using the `cat` command which prints the raw contents of the file to the screen. or the `head` command whoch prints the first 10 rows to the screen.
 The file has 4 numerical columns and 1 descriptive string column.

 The raw csv file does not contain any headers.
-However there is a separate file on the website that provides the details under 'attribute_information' and these can be added to the dataframe.
+However this information is available under 'attribute_information'.
+I can add the column names to the DataFrame.
 I set `header = None` on first reading in the file and then specified the names to use as column names using `names = []`.
-Instead of settign `header=None` and then adding column names, you could add the names to the `panda.read_csv()` function.
+Instead of setting `header=None` and then adding column names, you could add the names to the `panda.read_csv()` function.

-When the data is imported into python using pandas.read_csv function, an index is added by default.
-This is the far left column which ranges from 0 to 150.

-A DataFrame represents a rectangular table of data containingan ordered collection of columns and each column can have a different value type.
-A DataFrame has both a row and a column index.

 Having added column names, the DataFrame can be saved to a csv file using the `to_csv` method which writes the data out to a comma separated file.

-Pandas is designed for working with tabular or heteogenous data.
-That is data that is an a tabular format containing an ordered collection of columns and each column can have a different value type.
-Pandas is therefore ideal for exploring a dataset such as Iris which has 4 numerical columns and 1 string column.

 ## Exploring the dataset